 These are the estimated quarterly tax due dates, which typically don’t change from year to year.
 (Note: When the due date falls on a holiday or weekend, payment needs to be received by the next business day.)

-Corporations will pay their estimated quarterly taxes on the 15th day of the 4th, 6th, 9th, and 12th month of their fiscal year.
-That means that if a corporation follows the calendar year, their due dates will be the same as in the individual taxpayer deadlines, except for the fourth quarter:
+Corporations will pay their estimated quarterly taxes on the 15th day of the 4th, 6th, 9th, and 12th months of their fiscal year.
+That means that if a corporation follows the calendar year, its due dates will be the same as those of individual taxpayers, except for the fourth quarter:

 If a corporation’s fiscal year ends June 30th, for example, then the due dates for the installment payments are: